mkrueger/MysticDraw/README.md

  * 1.6 features missing
     * .TDF font editor (1.6 had this featuree)
     * Effects tool (1.6 had some custom effects)
+    * Screen Font editor - no idea what I've thought at that time but that's out of scope.
+But Mystic Draw had that…
  * Moebius features missing
     * Mirror mode (super cool in my opinion)